 The horses may show racing pace 3 times on one long side.
 The riders choose the long side by majority vote.
 In the event of a draw the vote of the preliminary round's winner is doubled.
+If this does not break the tie, the decision is made by a coin toss.
+If the coin lands "head" up the riders show pace in the direction selected by the Chief Judge before the coin is tossed.
 The marks for tölt and pace will be doubled.